samuxiii/planes/README.md

 # Planes

-Simple game about war planes using Qt5 libraries
+Simple war game of planes using Qt5 libraries

 ## How to compile
 ```